 The biggest downsides to code signing come when the system isn’t used properly.
 First, certificates are only good if the private keys (those used to encode the certificate) are kept safe and secret.
 If unscrupulous individuals gain access to the private key, they can potentially encode their own messages and software as if they were the developer, and the public key will verify the (false) identity.
 This leaves the user with no way of guaranteeing that the software was really from the intended developer.
 To this end, it is recommended that these keys to be stored in Hardware Security Modules (HSM) appliances.

 Second, any hackers or developers with malicious intent can obtain a code signing certificate from a CA, if they really want to.
 What deters most of them is that they have to provide their identity information to the CA to obtain one, which makes the crime easier to attribute to them if they distribute malicious code.
 Potentially, though, a developer with a valid certificate could distribute harmful code to the public.

 Third, when companies have hundreds or thousands of developers and just as many code applications that require signing, it becomes difficult to have visibility into all code signing activities.
 Code signing private keys are often left unprotected, stored on a developer or build server computer.
-In addition, companies without a well-defined code signing process that uses an automated means to enforce code signing processes, do not have the ability to secure their code signing process which leaves them vulnerable to private key theft.
+In addition, companies without a well-defined code signing process with automated enforcement do not have the ability to secure their code signing process which leaves them vulnerable to private key theft.

 Finally, code signing is really only as good as the end user’s judgment.
 If a user is willing to accept and install software of unverified integrity or identity, code signing is useless.
 Like the warning label on a bottle of bleach, it’s only effective if the user heeds the cautions listed there.